 Application Instructions for UNCG Folger Affiliates

-There, at the “Program Offerings” link, you will find up-to-date listings of all Folger Institute programs and a specific description of each program with schedule and application deadlines.
-At the “Application Guidelines and Deadlines” link you’ll find succinct instructions for applying, and the actual online application forms themselves, which are straightforward and easy to use.
+There, at the “Current Programs” link, you will find up-to-date listings of all Folger Institute programs and a specific description of each program with schedule and application deadlines.
+At the “Application Information” link you’ll find succinct instructions for applying through the online application portal, and the actual online application forms themselves, which are straightforward and easy to use.
+(To log in, you’ll use your email address as your username, and create your own password.)

 In addition to these Folger website materials, here are a few other important instructions and details to keep in mind as you consider applying for Folger Institute programs: